+c.
+Market risk

-The amount considered above excludes unmortised borrowing cost Total public funds comprises of total equity c.
-Market visle Market visk is the risk that the fair value or future each flows of financial instruments will fluctuate due to changes in market variables such as interest rates.
+Market risk is the risk that the fair value or future cash flows of financial instruments will fluctuate due to changes in market variables such as interest rates.
 The Company does not have any direct exposure to foreign currency.